Jörg-Peter Ewert: Research in Neurobiology

 Jörg-Peter Ewert is one of the pioneers of Neuroethology.
-Since 1963, he has studied the neurophysiological bases of visually controlled behavior in amphibians (Video), with particular emphasis on researching the common toad.
-His focus is on investigating neural correlates of classical ethological concepts such as "key stimulus" and "releasing mechanism".
+Since 1963, he has studied the neurophysiological bases of visually controlled behavior in amphibians (Homepage), with particular emphasis on researching the common toad.His focus is on investigating neural correlates of classical ethological concepts such as "key stimulus" and "releasing mechanism".

-Ewert has clarified the concept of a case-related key stimulus.
-The "key" does not refer to a specific stimulus feature, but on a neural algorithm that reveals the prey category by weighting critical feature components and comparing with non-prey cues.
+Ewert proposed a revised concept of a case-related key stimulus.
+The "key" does not refer to a specific stimulus feature, but to a neural algorithm that reveals the prey category by weighting critical prey feature components in comparison with non-prey cues.
 With his staff, he analyzed (i) neuronal circuits that translate visual sign stimuli into behavioral responses and (ii) neural loops that modulate – e.g., modify/specify – the translation.

-Ewert's pioneering research in toad vision belongs to the model studies in neuroethology and was subject to scientific films produced in cooperation with the Institut für den Wissenschaftlichen Film IWF Knowledge and Media gGmbH (Göttingen): „Image Processing in the Visual System of the Common Tod: Behavior, Brain Function, Artificial Neuronal Net“ Video and „Gestalt Perception in the Common Toad, Part I-III“.
-Awards: Accredited by IAMS, International Association for Media in Science, 1994; Diploma of Honour, International Scientitic Film Association, XXXVth Congress and Festival, 1982, Jena; „Korak naprad“, Brofest ‘82, 1982, Belgrad/ NoviSad.
+Ewert's research in toad vision belongs to the pilot case studies in neuroethology.
+A research objective is the implementation of neural principles derived from toads' brains into artificial neural networks.
+The modeling of central nervous processes was carried out in collaboration with Werner von Seelen (Germany), Helge Ritter (Germany), Francisco Cervantes-Pérez (Mexico), Michael A. Arbib (USA), and Ann Reddipogu (UK).